aligzr/aligzr.github.io/_portfolio/portfolio-4.md

 ---
 title: "Concept 4"
-excerpt: "You can click Concept 4 to access more render image.
+excerpt: "You can click Concept 4 to access more render images.
 It will be downloadable soon at grabcad.

 <br/><img src='/images/Concept 4.png'>"
 collection: portfolio